quickfeed/quickfeed/Installation.md

 This guide details the specifics for go and github, but should be similar setup for gitlab.

+(Note to self: When running in the dev environment at UiS, you may wish to update the NGINX configuration on ag2.
+That is, the following file needs to be updated: `/etc/nginx/sites-available/default` with a new server entry etc.)

+(Another note to self: Merge this with the README.md documentation.)
+(And: make the process more streamlined; can we avoid the teacher authorization thing, or link to it so that we don't have to remember this...)

 1. Install a linux distro server edition (For this we choose ubuntu LTS)
 2. Install Golang (Recommended 1.10)
     1. Create folder go in $HOME